BenjaminHospodar/Carleton-Lecture-Downloader/README.md

-﻿﻿# 🎓 Brightspace Lecture Downloader
+﻿## Brightspace Lecture Downloader

 A lightweight Chrome extension that allows you to download lecture videos from Brightspace with ease.
 Choose your preferred quality and download instantly.

-## ✨ Features
+## Features

-- **Auto Download**: One-click auto-download with the highest available quality
+- **Auto Download**: One-click auto-download with the highest available quality.
-- **Manual Mode**: Generate custom download links for multiple quality options
+- **Manual Mode**: Generate custom download links for multiple quality options.
-- **Dark UI**: Modern, clean dark theme inspired by Notion
+- **Fast & Lightweight**: Minimal resource usage and optimized performance.
-- **Fast & Lightweight**: Minimal resource usage, optimized performance
+- **No Sign-in Required**: Works out of the box with no account or email registration needed.
-- **No Sign-in Required**: Works directly with your Brightspace debug info
+- **Data Transparency**: No user data is collected.
+This service exists purely to make your life easier! 🙂

-## 📋 Table of Contents
+## Table of Contents

 - [Installation](#installation)
 - [Usage Instructions](#usage-instructions)